Grand Slam (rugby union): Five and Six Nations Grand Slams

 In the annual Six Nations Championship (among England, Ireland, Scotland, Wales, France and Italy), and its predecessor the Five Nations Championship (before Italy joined in 2000), a Grand Slam occurs when one team beats all of the others during one year's competition.
 The Grand Slam winners are awarded the Six Nations trophy (as tournament winners), but there is no special grand slam trophy – the Grand Slam is an informal honour recognising a Championship-winning team which has won all their games.

 A Grand Slam was therefore available in a total of 97 seasons to date.
 Grand Slams have been achieved 42 times – 13 by England, 12 by Wales, 10 by France, 4 by Ireland and 3 by Scotland.
 (Italy, involved in the tournament since 2000, have yet to win a Grand Slam.)

 Two consecutive Grand Slams have been won by Wales in 1908–1909, by England in 1913–1914, 1923–1924 and 1991–1992, and by France in 1997–1998.
 No team has yet achieved three consecutive Grand Slams.

 Prior to 2000, each team played four matches, two at home and two away from home.
 Following the inclusion of Italy in 2000, each team plays five matches, two at home and three away in one year, and the opposite in the following season.
 When Wales won the Grand Slam in 2005, it was the first time that the feat had been achieved by a team that had played more matches away than at home.
 This was repeated by Ireland in 2009 and 2023, by England in 2016, and by Wales in 2019.

 Since 2017, the Six Nations Championship has used bonus points.
 A team that wins the Grand Slam will get three bonus points.
 This eliminates the possibility of a Grand Slam winner losing the championship on bonus points.

+The introduction of bonus points has also led to the possibility of a team achieving a Super Grand Slam or Perfect Grand Slam of five bonus point wins.
+To date, no team has achieved this feat, with Ireland closest in 2023 on 27 out of a maximum 28 points, with five wins and four try bonus points, missing the fifth try bonus point by one try against Scotland.

+A related concept is the Simple Grand Slam or Boring Grand Slam, where a team wins all five of their games without achieving a four try bonus in any of them.
+Wales achieved this feat in 2019.